 What is LIFO Liquidation?

-And it will lead to higher net profit made by the company as older stocks were cheaper than the latest stocks.
+And it will lead to higher net profit made by the company as older stocks are cheaper than the latest stocks.
 And these older stocks will be valued as per present market rates.
 Therefore, generating higher net income and subsequent higher tax liability for the company as well.
 So, it is a big drawback of LIFO liquidation.

 Reasons Companies Opt for LIFO Liquidation

 Companies never willingly deplete their low-cost acquired stocks because it will increase the profit temporarily.
 The net income will increase, leading to higher taxes on the company.
 However, a company tends to opt for LIFO liquidation as an involuntary decision due to some unfavorable situations or changes in the external environment.
 And few of these conditions are: